skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Kids]

 ##LearningExpress Library
 Ace the ACT, SAT, GED, ASVAB, and other tests by prepping with these interactive practice exams.
 There also are citizenship and career exam modules.
-You'll be asked to register with LearningExpress to access the tests.
+You'll be asked to register with LearningExpress to take the tests.

 ##LegalForms from Gale
-Free forms for divorce, leases, wills, powers of attorney, business forms, contracts, and more for Illinois and other states.
+Print free legal forms covering divorce, leases, wills, powers of attorney, and more.
-[Legal]
+[Law]

 ##LexisNexis Library Express
-Find newspaper and magazine articles, media transcripts, business information, and legal sources such as federal and state court cases dating back to 1789. _Please note that only the news and business portions of this resource are accesible outside the library._
+Find newspaper and magazine articles, media transcripts, business information, and legal sources such as federal and state court cases dating back to 1789. _Note: Only the news and business sections are accesible outside the library._
 [Articles]
 [Business & investing]
-[Legal]
+[Law]

 ##Library PressDisplay
-Current newspapers from around the world, presented in full-page format with photos, ads, crossword puzzles, and more.
+Current newspapers from around the world, presented in image format with photos, ads, crossword puzzles, and more.
 [Articles]

 ##Literature Criticism Online/Something About the Author
-Find information and criticism on current and historical writers and poets and their works.
+Find information and criticism on writers, poets and their works.
 [Books & literature]

 ##Live Homework Help
-Connect with expert tutors to work on math, science, social studies, and English problems from 3 to 10 pm daily.
+Connect with tutors to work on math, science, social studies, and English problems from 3 to 10 pm daily.
 Tailored for students from 4th grade to junior college, the sessions last approximately 20 minutes.
 Library cardholders are limited to 5 sessions per week.
 [Kids]

 ##Lynda.com Online Learning Library